Dorrit Black: The Modern Art Centre, Sydney

+Return to Adelaide

+On returning to Adelaide, Black taught part-time at the South Australian School of Art.
+She was a member of the South Australian Society of Arts and the Contemporary Art Society.

+Recognition

 Black was a finalist for the Archibald Prize for portraiture in 1931.

 The Art Gallery of South Australia purchased her work Mirmande (1928) in 1940.

+Death and legacy

-On returning to Adelaide, Black taught part-time at the South Australian School of Art.
-She was a member of the South Australian Society of Arts and the Contemporary Art Society.
-Dorrit Black died in the Royal Adelaide Hospital on 13 September 1951, at the age of 59, after a car accident.
+Black died in the Royal Adelaide Hospital on 13 September 1951, at the age of 59, after a car accident.
 Her body was cremated following a Unitarian service.

-Professional activity and recognition

-Women were trailblazers of Modernism in Australia, and Black is recognised as "a prime force in educating Australians in the appreciation of modern art."
+Women were trailblazers of Modernism in Australia, and Black is recognised as "a prime force in educating Australians in the appreciation of modern art".
 Her work was described by critic Ivor Francis as:

 deeply respected by the more informed section of Adelaide artists.
 She has so consistently been artistically cold-shouldered and ignored since her return here about 20 years ago that it is amazing how she maintained the courage to fight on against so much prejudice and misunderstanding.
 Regarded as not sufficiently "advanced" by one section, and too "modern" by the other, it will be many years before her exceptional talent can be properly appreciated in its right perspective, as it most certainly will be.

 Her work is represented in the collections of the National Gallery of Australia as well as in many state and regional galleries, and in the Victoria and Albert Museum, London.
-A travelling retrospective of her work was organized by the Art Gallery of South Australia in 1975, who presented a major exhibition of her work from 14 June to 7 September 2014.
-She was represented in the National Gallery of Australia's Know My Name exhibition in 2020 and also in the 2025 exhibition co-presented by Agsa and the Art Gallery of New South Wales (AGNSW) and entitled 'Dangerously Modern Australian Women Artists in Europe 1890-1940'.
+A travelling retrospective of her work was organised by the Art Gallery of South Australia (AGSA) in 1975, who presented a major exhibition of her work from 14 June to 7 September 2014, titled Dorrit Black: Unseen Forces, and described as "the largest retrospective ever staged of the artist's work and was the first exhibition in nearly forty years to reassess Dorrit Black’s contribution to the story of Australian art".

+She was represented in Know My Name exhibition in the National Gallery of Australia, Canberra, in 2020 and also in the 2025 exhibition co-presented by AGSA and the Art Gallery of New South Wales (AGNSW) and entitled Dangerously Modern Australian Women Artists in Europe, 1890-1940.

+In May 2026, AGSA acquired a rare landscape painting by Black, titled Sicilian mountain, to add to its collection of around 70 works by her.
+A bidding war led to the price of A$675,000, the highest price ever fetched at auction for a work by her; the previous record of A$86,000 was achieved in 2014 by a London auction house for a print of her linocut The eruption.

+The Dorrit Black Building, built for the University of South Australia (now part of Adelaide University) in 2005, incorporates ceramic kilns, glassblowing equipment, darkrooms for photography, studios for textile art, painting, and drawing.
+Designed by John Wardle Architects and Hassell, the building received a commendation in the New Buildings Category of the RAIA State Awards in 2006.